calibreapp/cli/CLI_COMMANDS.md

 ### calibre site create-deploy [options]

-Create a deploy
+Create a deployment.

 Flags:

   * `--site`: A unique slug identifying each Site.
 You can find it in Site Settings → General or by using the calibre site list command. (string),
-  * `--revision`: The source control revision id of the code you are deploying (e.g. git hash or tag name),
+  * `--revision`: The source control revision id of the code you are deploying.
+It could be a git hash or a tag name.,
-  * `--repository`: The base URL of the repository containing the source code being deployed (e.g. https://github.com/calibreapp/app),
+  * `--repository`: The base URL of the repository containing the source code being deployed (e.g. https://github.com/calibreapp/app).,
-  * `--username`: The name of the user who deployed the code,
+  * `--username`: The username of who deployed the code.,
   * `--json`: Outputs the results of the command in JSON format.

 ### calibre site delete-deploy [options]

-Deletes a deploy from a site
+Delete a deploy from a selected Site.

 Flags:

   * `--site`: A unique slug identifying each Site.
 You can find it in Site Settings → General or by using the calibre site list command. (string),
-  * `--uuid`: The uuid of the deploy,
+  * `--uuid`: The UUID of the deploy.,
-  * `--confirm`: Confirm the deletion,
+  * `--confirm`: Use this flag to confirm the deletion of the selected deploy.,
   * `--json`: Outputs the results of the command in JSON format.

 ### calibre site pages [options]

-Print a list of pages for a given site
+List Pages for a selected Site.

 Flags: